-We’ve looked for the best inkjet printers under $100 to review and narrowed it down to these three.
+We’ve looked for the best inkjet printers for about $100 to review and narrowed it down to these three.
 Our reviews tend to focus on reliability, quality, and cost.
-It’s not that size, speed, or noise don’t matter, we just feel those are secondary considerations when selecting a printer.
-A printer that performs as expected is most relevant.
-These are multifunction printers.
+Not that size, speed, or noise levels don’t matter, we just feel those are secondary considerations when selecting a printer.
+A printer that performs as expected is the most relevant characteristic.
+These are multi function printers.
 It’s great they can scan & copy but we are primarily concerned with printing.
 If there are notable features we will mention them.

 HP Envy 6255

 One of the newest models in the HP Envy line of printers.
 The HP Envy 6255 offers Wi-Fi for printing from mobile devices, auto duplexing to save paper, and instant ink eligibility.
 Some of the notable features we liked about the HP 6255 are the direct Wi-Fi and smart phone apps.
 Direct Wi-Fi means this printer provides its own Wi-Fi access.
 It can also connect to a Wi-Fi router and accept print jobs from there if necessary.
 However, connecting directly to the printer’s Wi-Fi is handy.